An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups

 To summarize, $R^{\mathcal{N}}_{(t=u=0)}$ is represented over $R_0^{\mathrm{HT}}\times B\Gm$ by the relatively affine formal scheme represented by the formal spectrum of the graded $p$-complete animated commutative ring

 By the Hodge-Tate decomposition (see Remark~\ref{rem:hodge-tate_cohomology}), this is also the case for $\Rees(\Fil^\bullet_{\mathcal{N}}\Prism_R)_{(u=t=0)}$.

 Therefore, the map

-corresponds to an endomorphism of the graded $R_0$-algebra $\bigoplus_{i=0}^\infty \wedge^i\mathbb{L}_{R/R_0}[-i]\{-i\}$ that is functorial in the differentially semiperfectoid $R_0$-algebra $R$, is compatible with tensor products and is the identity in degree $0$.
+corresponds to an endomorphism of the graded $R_0$-algebra $\bigoplus_{i=0}^\infty \wedge^i\mathbb{L}_{R/R_0}[-i]\{-i\}$ that is functorial in the semiperfectoid $R_0$-algebra $R$, is compatible with tensor products and is the identity in degree $0$.
 We claim that this is in fact the identity.
 To see this, one follows the argument from~\cite[Theorem 5.5.10]{bhatt_lectures} to find that this endomorphism is obtained via left Kan extension from an endomorphism of the same functor but now defined on $p$-completely smooth $R_0$-algebras and valued in derived $R_0$-algebras that are $p$-complete.
 In fact, one can argue as in the proof of~\cite[Theorem 7.17]{bhatt2022prismatization} to the consideration just of the $p$-completed polynomial algebra $R_0[x]^{\wedge}$ over $R_0$.
 Here, the graded algebra is just $R_0[x]^{\wedge}\oplus R_0[x]^{\wedge}dx\{-1\}[-1]$, and one sees that the only possible functorial endomorphisms with the required properties are the identity and the map killing $dx$.

-We claim that the later is not possible.
+We claim that the latter is not possible.
 Indeed, it is enough to find one semiperfectoid $R_0$-algebra $R$ such that the map~\eqref{eqn:t=u=0_map} does not factor through $R^{\mathrm{HT}}\times B\Gm$.
 If $R_0$ is $p$-torsion free, then we choose $R = R_0/pR_0$; otherwise, we choose $R = R_0/xR_0$ for some regular element $x\in R_0$.
-In fact, in the first case, we can replace $R_0$ with its tilt (by the canonicity of $\iota$ in the qrsp case), and reduce to the consideration just of the second case, where the claim is easily verified using Remark~\ref{rem:derived_crystalline_semiperfect}. \end{proof}
+In fact, in the first case, we can replace $R_0$ with its tilt, and reduce to the consideration just of the second case, where the claim is easily verified using Remark~\ref{rem:derived_crystalline_semiperfect}. \end{proof}